cimug-org/CIMTool/dev-docs/Includes/CIMToolProduct/CIMToolProduct-README.md

 >
 > - `The timestamp will expire within one year on <date>.
 However, the JAR will be valid until the signer certificate expires on <date>.`
 >   This warning has two distinct subjects that are easy to conflate.
 The first
->   date refers to the **TSA server's own infrastructure certificate** — the
+>   date refers to the **TSA server's own infrastructure certificate**, the
 >   IdenTrust timestamp authority server's cert, not the UCA Users Group signing
 >   cert and not the timestamp embedded in the JAR.
 When that cert expires
 >   IdenTrust simply renews it as with any server cert, and it has no effect
 >   whatsoever on timestamps already embedded in signed JARs.
 The second date is
->   the EV signing certificate's expiry — `jarsigner` is confirming that the JAR
+>   the EV signing certificate's expiry, with `jarsigner` confirming that the JAR
 >   remains valid through the signing cert's full lifetime.
 >   More importantly: once a JAR is signed with a TSA timestamp embedded, it
->   remains trusted and valid **indefinitely** — even after the EV signing cert
+>   remains trusted and valid **indefinitely**, even after the EV signing cert
 >   expires.
 The timestamp is permanent cryptographic proof that the signature was
 >   created while the cert was valid.
 This is how every major software vendor ships
 >   signed software and is precisely why timestamping is mandatory for all release